-Israeli Stage presented the American Premiere of Happy Ending as within Season 7, asking jarring questions through an Israeli lens.
+Israeli Stage presented the American Premiere of Happy Ending within Season 7, asking jarring questions through an Israeli lens.

 PLAYWRIGHT Anat Gov | TRANSLATOR Maraglit Rodgers